-Titan T-Center & Weight Loss is dedicated to delivering the residents of League City, Friendswood, and The Woodlands, Texas outstanding low testosterone therapy.
+Titan T-Center & Weight Loss is dedicated to delivering the residents of League City and Friendswood, Texas outstanding low testosterone therapy.
 Our priority is to provide you, our valued patient, with quality hormone treatments to improve your quality of life.
 Although low testosterone is more prevalent as men age, we see patients of all ages.

 Testosterone Replacement Therapy (TRT)